reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 `IntConsumer` is a specialized type of `Consumer` for integers.
 Unlike most other functional interfaces, `IntConsumer` produces side effects.
 It is a functional interface with a method called `accept(int)`.

-Here is an illustration on how to use the `IntConsumer` interface:
+Here is an illustration of how to use the `IntConsumer` interface:

 ```java
 @ParameterizedTest